Azure/azure-iot-sdk-c/doc/Iothub_sdk_options.md

 <a name="IotHub_options"></a>

-## IoT Hub Device and Module Client options
+## IoT Hub Device and Module Client Options
 You can use the options below for IoT Hub connections.
 These options are declared in [iothub_client_options.h][iothub-client-options-h].

 You may also use [common transport options](#general_options) options.